-Spanish and German classes begin in the first grade.
+Spanish classes begin in the first grade.
 The goal of world language teaching in Waldorf Schools is to encourage a positive attitude towards people of other cultures and languages.
 We strive to foster human understanding through language and culture.
 We help the students see the world in a

 different way and broaden their own perspectives.